-Requirement Level 8.1 The unit of certification shall respect human rights, complying with the following requirements: Essential 8.1.6 Freedom of association and collective bargaining 1 .
+Requirement Level 8.1 The unit of certification shall respect human rights, Essential com plying with t he following requirements: 8.1.6 Freedom of association and collective bargaining .

-1Collective bargaining: all negotiations which take place between an employer, a group of employers or one or more employers' organisations, on the one hand, and one or more workers' organisations, on the other, for (a) determining working conditions and terms of employment; and/or (b) regulating relations between employers and workers; and/or (c) regulating relations between employers or their organisations and a workers' organisation or workers' organisations (ILO: Collective Bargaining Convention, 1981 - No. 154).
+&lt;sup>1Collective bargaining: all negotiations which take place between an employer, a group of employers or one or more employers' organisations, on the one hand, and one or more workers' organisations, on the other, for (a) determining working conditions and terms of employment; and/or (b) regulating relations between employers and workers; and/or (c) regulating relations between employers or their organisations and a workers' organisation or workers' organisations (ILO: Collective Bargaining Convention, 1981 - No. 154).